 Owning a dog is fun but it also comes with responsibilities and challenges.
-As a pet parent, it is your obligation to provide your dog all he needs for a happier and healthier life.
+As a pet parent, it is your obligation and lifetime responsibility to provide your dog all that they need for a happier and healthier life.

 Here are some things you need to consider when setting the foundation for your pup to grow into a strong and happy dog.

 There is a long list of things you need to tackle to help turn your pup into a great companion and this includes socialization.
 Socialization is helping your pup interact properly with people, animals, and other dogs at different situations and circumstances.

 Socialization does not happen overnight.
 It can take years (even a lifetime) of work to develop a well-socialized dog.
-With this, your dog will be able to adjust appropriately with whom he's interacting with, respond well to social cues, will not get into fights, and will have good manners.
+With this, your dog will be able to adjust appropriately with whom they are interacting with, respond well to social cues, will not get into fights, and will have good manners.

-Introducing your dog to new people, animals, and other dogs in different situations will help build his confidence.
-It will also help reduce any chances of him developing aggressive behaviors.
+Introducing your dog to new people, animals, and other dogs in different situations will help build their confidence.
+It will also help reduce any chances of them developing aggressive behaviors.
 Socialization is one of the first steps to take if you want to turn your dog into a great companion.

 VACCINES AND BILLS

 Owning a dog can be costly.
 Vaccines are required as early as six weeks from birth to protect your dog from diseases like parvovirus, distemper, rabies, etc. You also have to deworm your dog to prevent or get rid of internal parasites.
 There can also be additional expenses and bills if ever your dog gets sick, needs surgery, or faces other medical issues.
 Not mentioning all the things you need to purchase-bowls, dog food, crate, toys, chews, supplements-you name it!
 Vet bills can be a huge financial burden if you are not prepared for them.